List of Last of the Summer Wine characters

-The following is a list of characters in the BBC sitcom Last of the Summer Wine and its prequel series, First of the Summer Wine.
+The following is a list of characters in the British television sitcom Last of the Summer Wine.
 The main series focused primarily on a trio of old men and their interaction with other characters in the town.
-Due to the longevity of the series it was often necessary to replace key characters due to an actor's death, illness, or unavailability for other reasons.
+Due to the longevity of the series, it was often necessary to replace key characters due to an actor's death, illness, or unavailability for other reasons.
 Many characters were first seen in "one-off" appearances and were popular enough or felt to have enough potential for them to be brought back as regulars, in some instances replacing previous members of the cast.
 Some characters also featured in the prequel series as well as several shorts.